I successfully completed the Coursera Machine Learning online course!

 Advice for Applying Machine Learning

 Applying machine learning in practice is not always straightforward.
-In this module, we share best practices for applying machine learning in practice, and discuss the best ways to evaluate performance of the learned models.
+In this module, we share best practices for applying machine learning in practice and discuss the most effective ways to evaluate the performance of learned models.

 Machine Learning System Design

 To optimize a machine learning algorithm, you’ll need to first understand where the biggest improvements can be made.
-In this module, we discuss how to understand the performance of a machine learning system with multiple parts, and also how to deal with skewed data.
+In this module, we discuss how to understand the performance of a machine learning system with multiple components and how to handle skewed data.

 Week 7